 This grant program is competitive.
 The FAA reserves the right to award grants based on the quantity and quality of proposals received in response to the Notice of Funding Opportunity.
 The expectation is to fund a minimum of 10 proposals.
 A list of grant recipients will be available on this site following selection.The FAA will not reimburse any pre-award or application preparation costs, or for facility construction or research activities.

 The FAA Workforce Development Grant enabling legislation does not require matching contributions in this program.
 Individual entities, teams, and new providers can apply for a grant.
 The FAA encourages applicants to partner with others as appropriate to:

 - Satisfy Congressional intent and meet the requirements of the selection criteria

 - Reach and include students and in various geographic and economic areas

 - Help the applicant provide additional opportunities, assistance, and resources to ensure success and sustainability

-The FAA anticipates releasing an initial Notice of Funding Opportunity later this year.
-Application packages will be accepted electronically on grants.gov up to 11:59 p.m.
-Eastern time of the closing date.
+The FAA is not currently accepting applications and future funding opportunities will be posted on grants.gov.
 The FAA intends to only accept electronic applicants.
 Potential applicants are encouraged to create accounts on grants.gov and can review samples of forms on that website.

 Grants.gov strives to ensure site accessibility for all users, and webpages are designed to work with assistive technologies such as screen readers.
 If you use assistive technology and cannot access any material on our site, please email the grants.gov Support Center at firstname.lastname@example.org or call 1-800-518-4726 .
 When contacting grants.gov, please include the following information: nature of the accessibility issue, the web address of the content you are attempting to access, your preferred format for the content, and your contact information.